According to the most vulnerable citizens in the state, the Victorian health system is failing to supply sufficient housing to those in need.

-And the upcoming Royal Commission into Victoria’s Mental Health System will be judged by how it responds to this crisis of mental health and housing.
+And the recent Royal Commission into Victoria’s Mental Health System will be judged by how it responds to this crisis of mental health and housing.

 Our interviews with these clients show how the Victorian mental health system repeatedly fails this group.
 Without exception, these clients emphasised the significance of safe and long-term housing to mental health stability and recovery.

 One person told us: “you’re homeless and that’s the most important thing your mental state, it’s just got to be put on hold you don’t want to go and see anybody about your mental state because you need housing and that’s all you’re really concentrating on: where am I going to sleep tonight?”

 People often cycle through the mental healthcare system.
 This system includes primary health care services, and specialist community-based and inpatient services in hospitals.
 Many then exit this system into homelessness, only to return repeatedly to hospital-based care, and sometimes the prison system.